MidnightMagenta/ES-2T-Cam-Generator/README.md

 This is a very rough program, you may report bugs, I will try to fix them, but I do not promise to maintain this program.
 If there is enough interest, I will post updates to make it more robust, and easier to use.

+This software may create and modify files on your system.
+I have added failsafes to ensure no file is accidentally corrupted, however you should avoid specifying paths that may contain sensitive data